fniessink/toisto/docs/software.md

 > [!NOTE]
 > Concept X is a hypernym of concept Y if concept Y is a (kind of) X. For example, red is a color, so the concept "color" is a hypernym of the concept "red".
 The reverse relation is called hyponym, so "red" is a hyponym of "color".

 When one concept is a hypernym of another concept (and conversely the other concept is a hyponym of the first concept), this can be specified with the `hypernym` relation.
 Toisto will derive the hyponym relations automatically.
 Toisto uses the hypernym and hyponym relations to decide which related concepts to use when a user selects a concept to practice.
-Given the JSON below, the command `toisto practice --concept color`, would select both color and red to practice.
+Given the JSON below, the command `toisto practice color`, would select both color and red to practice.

 ```json
 {